Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Introduction

 Meanwhile, the advancement of queueing theory provides an analytical framework for stochastic systems and control design.
 In many-server settings, fluid approximations provide tractable first-order descriptions for capacity planning and performance analysis \citep{Whitt2006Fluid,zhang2013fluid}, including accuracy guarantees for sizing under impatience \citep{bassamboo2010accuracy} and asymptotically optimal scheduling structures for multiclass systems with abandonment \citep{atar2010cmu,long2020dynamic,long2024generalized}.
 Subsequent work enriches these models by exploiting within-queue heterogeneity, allowing dependence between service requirements and patience \citep{bassamboo2016scheduling,wu2019service}, and analyzing state-dependent service rates and slowdowns \citep{DongFeldmanYomTov2015Slowdowns}.
 In parallel, delay estimation and information-sharing frameworks have been developed to manage latency considerations in complex service systems \citep{IbrahimWhitt2009DelayEst,Ibrahim2018DelayInfoSurvey}.
 Finally, the literature addresses methodological concerns such as robustness to model/input uncertainty in simulation \citep{Lam2016RobustSensitivity,GhoshLam2019RobustSimulation}, alongside control-oriented heavy-traffic perspectives on dynamic admission/sequencing \citep{HarrisonZeevi2004HW,Ata2006Thin} and state-space-collapse analyses in parallel-server networks \citep{DaiTezcan2011SSC}.

-Applying these queueing tools to LLM inference, there are growing contemporary theoretical works that employ stochastic modeling and fluid approximations. \citet{Ao2025WAIT} model KV-memory growth and batch-time linearity and propose threshold-based policies (WAIT and Nested WAIT) that approach fluid-optimal throughput on a single GPU while keeping latency and time-to-first-token bounded; their analysis highlights how batching composition and memory constraints jointly drive performance.
-Complementary results argue that work-conserving rules achieve optimal throughput under simplified token-time abstractions \citep{li2025throughput}, and empirical iteration-time models justify treating per-iteration latency as a piecewise linear function of tokens advanced \citep{li2025throughput}.
-These works provide valuable theoretical foundations for understanding single-GPU scheduling dynamics.
+{ Applying these queueing tools to LLM inference, recent theoretical work has begun to model LLM serving through stochastic and fluid approximations. \citet{Ao2025WAIT} study KV-memory growth and batch-time linearity on a single GPU and design threshold policies that approach fluid-optimal throughput while controlling latency.
+Complementary results establish throughput optimality of work-conserving rules under simplified token-time abstractions and motivate piecewise-linear iteration-time models~\citep{li2025throughput}.
+These studies provide useful foundations for single-GPU scheduling and throughput analysis.